ttmakin/gobo-caps/README.md

 ## Description

-Gobo Caps is an OpenType Unicode font simulating professional manual lettering of comics and graphic novels.
+Gobo Caps is an OpenType Unicode font simulating professional manual lettering in the style typical of comics and graphic novels.
+It is free for both personal and professional use as detailed by the licence.
 The current version provides the following weights:

 * Regular